SK53/indicia-docs/site-building/instant-indicia/index.rst

 .. warning::

-  Instant Indicia was based on Drupal 6.
-We strongly recommend that if you are starting to build a new online recording website that you use Drupal 7 and the IForm module since Drupal 6 is no longer the preferred version of Drupal.
+  Instant Indicia was based on Drupal 6 which is no longer supported.
+It should be considered obsolete.
+We currently (Nov 2016) recommend that, if you are building a new online recording website, you use Drupal 7 and the IForm module.
+There is also an initial release of the IForm module for Drupal 8  on `Github <https://github.com/Indicia-Team/drupal-8-module-iform/releases>`_.

 Introduction
 ============